 Likewise, we have completed prequalification of design-builders for the MACC Project and established a shortlist of prequalified firms, including Clark, Hensel Phelps, and McCarthy.
-After receipt of design-build proposals, we will return to your Board with a recommendation to award the design-build contract for the MACC Project scheduled for April 2011.
+After Following approval of the PLA, and receipt of design-build proposals, we will return to your Board with a recommendation to award the design-build contract for the MACC Project scheduled for April August 2011.